stoneLeaf/timeflies-backend/README.md

 I continued to try as much as possible to DRY my tests.
 For instance I exported the authentication header check in my helper, as well as the request to create a new user as it is used in several places.
 The result looked not so great and organized, but it was good enough at that point.
 I also fully switched to [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) in my tests, and in the way gained a *much better* understanding of the logic, especially when chaining.
 Being the underlying concepts behind the [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar), I was really glad I took the time to work on them.

 It would have been all too good if I hadn't been confronted with a new challenge soon after.
 As I started to efficiently write the API specs for the 'project' resource, I wanted to assert that a user could not update a project he wasn't the owner of.
 For that matter, I needed a project in the database created by a different user than the one authenticated to test it against.
 I could have created a new user using the API, stored its token, perform a project creation with it, and then do the update test with the first user token.
 But it felt overly complicated, especially since I would have to do it for other resources.

+### Keeping focus

+I investigated the use of [factories](https://github.com/rosiejs/rosie) or [fixtures](https://en.wikipedia.org/wiki/Test_fixture#Software), as I had used some during my modest [Rails](https://rubyonrails.org/) experience.
+The problem was that if I started to go around the API endpoints to handle models and database directly, then these integration tests wouldn't be fully [implementation-agnostic](https://stackoverflow.com/questions/10969057/what-does-implementation-agnostic-mean) anymore.
+Also, it was important that I stayed focus on the end goal of producing a working API in a reasonable time frame.
+I would certainly have plenty of opportunities to practice these concepts later anyway.

+So I went and tried the solution I saw as overly complicated a day before.
+And it panned out just fine, even went as fairly easy and clean.
+I just had to make requests to the API in the *before()* hooks to create two different users and switch between them throughout my test suites.
+The same went for the other resources as I could create them during tests and store their ids for later use.